-In the first step, MBO emphasizes on goals that are measurable, tangible and achievable keeping the organizational mission in mind.
+In the first step, MBO emphasizes measurable, tangible, and achievable goals, keeping the organizational mission in mind.

 The second step is to set and align these objectives with the employees.

-In the third step, the employees are allowed plan their own objectives.
+In the third step, the employees are allowed to plan their objectives.

 In the fourth step, the progress of the employees is monitored.